Davos Klosters Ski Resort Switzerland

 Skiing & Snowboarding, Lifts & Terrain

 Skiing Davos Klosters is a magical mystery tour of epic proportions.
 Six ski areas, 5 of which are covered by the one ski pass, provide every type of ski lift, terrain & trail imaginable.
 The five main ski areas are Parsenn, Madrisa, Jakobshorn, Pischa & Rinerhorn.
 The sixth ski area is Schatzalp, the smallest of the group.
 Piste trails total over 300km in length with something for every ski or snowboard proclivity.
 It is so big that there are two sides to the trail map.
-See the Parsenn-Madrisa ski trail map & the Jakobshorn-Pischa-Rinerhorn ski trail map.
+For a closer look at either side of the valley, see the Parsenn-Madrisa ski trail map & the Jakobshorn-Pischa-Rinerhorn ski trail map.

 The epic proportions include all ski areas having most ski terrain above a snow sure 1,900m altitude to make the most of the 10m average snowfall.
 As well as unlimited off-piste freeride skiing & snowboarding terrain, there are no less than 12 valley piste trails (& many more routes), some over 12km long, leading back to all points in the valley.
 One trail descends over 2,030 vertical metres.
 And to top it off, when you find yourself in an apparently remote village, you will likely find a nearby train station for the journey back to Davos or Klosters; all included in the lift pass.